A Guide to Autoclaving Plastics and GlassMarcusCannon

 Safety – Always follow the safety precautions to protect yourself and the equipment being used.
 Consider the following:

-- Be sure to wear the correct PPE including lab coat, eye protection, closed-toe shoes, and heat-resistant gloves
+- Be sure to wear the correct PPE including a lab coat, eye protection, closed-toe shoes, and heat-resistant gloves

 - Remember that after usage, glassware will be hot and can cause serious injury if the correct precautionary measures aren’t taken